anovos/anovos-docs/docs/api/data_transformer/geospatial.md

 <span class="k">def</span> <span class="nf"><span class="ident">location_in_country</span></span>(<span class="n">spark, idf, list_of_lat, list_of_lon, country, country_shapefile_path='', method_type='approx', result_prefix=[], output_mode='append')</span>
 </code></dt>
 <dd>
-<div class="desc"><p>To check whether each lat-lon pair is insided a country.
+<div class="desc"><p>This function checks whether each lat-lon pair is insided a country.
 Two ways of checking are supported: "approx" (using the
 bounding box of a country) and "exact" (using the shapefile of a country).</p>
 <h2 id="parameters">Parameters</h2>
 <dl>